 The illustration above shows just how important it is to be aligned with the Fundamental Gravity.
-The chart above shows the performance of several US sectors, during the most current economic conditions.
-Many investors believe asset classes have inherent reward-to-risk characteristics, like Treasuries are "safer" than stocks and utility stocks are "safer" than financial or technology companies.
-The reality is that the risk and returns of asset classes, as well as their relationships to each other, varies depending on the prevailing economic conditions.
-Above you can clearly see the asset classes that many consider to be "safe" experienced lower relative performance, coupled with maximum drawdowns 3-4 times worse than the assets investors consider to more "risky."
-Aligning yourself with a market or company's Fundamental Gravity allows you to side step possible risks and position yourself in the asset classes that are most likely to experience higher returns and lower downside risk.
+The chart above shows the performance of several US sectors, and asset classes, during various economic conditions.
+Many investors believe asset classes have inherent reward-to-risk characteristics, like Treasuries are "safer" than stocks and utility stocks are "safer" than technology companies.
+The reality is that the risk and returns of asset classes, varies depending on the prevailing economic conditions.
+Above you can clearly see the asset classes that many consider to be "safe" experienced lower relative performance, coupled with maximum drawdowns three times worse than the assets investors consider to more "risky."
+Aligning yourself with a market or company's Fundamental Gravity allows you to side step possible risks and position yourself in the asset classes that might experience higher returns and lower downside risk.

 The Behavioral Gravity

 The behavioral aspects of financial markets are just as important as the fundamental and quantitative because human beings are innately flawed decision makers.
 Remember, markets are driven by human beings making human errors, which is what gives rise to risks and opportunities.